nasa/fprime/docs/Design/state-machines.md

 Here we focus on the generated code for state machines and for components that include state machine instances.

-## 4. State Machines
+## 4. State Machine Definitions

-In this section we describe the generated code for state machine instances.
+In this section we describe the generated code for state machine definitions.
 This code is generated into files _M_ `StateMachineAc.hpp` and _M_ `StateMachineAc.cpp`
 when you run `fpp-to-cpp` on an FPP model that includes a definition of a state machine _M_.

-The purpose of this section is to document the design of the generated code.
 In the ordinary way of programming with F Prime, it is unlikely that you will directly interact with the code described here.
 Instead, you will use the component interface to state machine instances